Modern YEAR SEVEN

 –REFERENCE: In Flash Vol. 2 #210.
 With Batman away on unspecified business, Robin defeats The Clock (William Tockman).
 The Clock will later change his name to Clock King.

 –FLASHBACK: From Legends of the DC Universe #12.
-Oliver Queen (Green Arrow) throws a charity benefit where he asks Bruce Wayne to take over his duty of financing the JLA.
+Oliver Queen (Green Arrow) throws a charity benefit during which he asks Bruce Wayne to take over his duty of financing the Justice League of America.
 Ollie, disgusted with the world of mega-corporate business, has decided that he will get rid of his vast fortune in the near future (and thus, will not be able to fund the JLA anymore).
-At the charity event, Bruce slips into his Batman togs and helps his fellow JLAers defeat Packrat.
+At the charity event, Bruce slips into his Batman togs and helps his fellow JLAers defeat the pesky super-villain known as Packrat.
 After initially denying Ollie’s request, Bruce changes his mind and picks up the tab.
 NOTE: This charity benefit is said to take place two years into the JLA’s existence.
 To be clear, while the JLA did form two calendar years ago (which is likely the distinction being made here), it’s only been about fifteen months since the JLA has been around.

-–FLASHBACK: From Superman/Batman #75 Part 8.
+–FLASHBACK: From Superman/Batman #75 Part 8—and referenced in Superman/Batman #75 Part 8.
 Batman poses with Ace the Bat-Hound.
-Note that this flashback, which basically serves to compare Ace to Krypto, also shows Superman with Krypto the Superdog.
-However, Krypto won’t debut for nearly a decade from now, so we should ignore his presence in the image.
-(Sadly, Ace will die long before Krypto debuts.)
+We also see Superman with his pet, Krypto the Superdog!
+(While we won’t see it specifically on our timeline ahead, Batman and Superman will have their pups interact with one another, and Ace and Krypto will become best buds.)
 This flashback also contains text that says Ace is capable of singling-out Joker’s scent, even in the sewers beneath the Super Bowl.
 Not sure if this is mere hyperbole or if this means Batman and Ace actually combat Joker beneath the Super Bowl here and now.
 You decide!

 –FLASHBACK: From JLA 80-Page Giant #2 Part 1.
 In Star City, Bruce ditches a party to patrol in a relatively unfamiliar snow-swept city.
 In the process of ditching the party, Bruce stands-up Kelli for the sixth and final time, resulting in her dumping him.
 Oh well.
 Oliver Queen ditches the same party and, as Green Arrow, gets involved in Batman’s bust of a bomber shortly thereafter.
 Both men are seriously injured in an explosion.
 That night, Ollie tells Roy Harper that he suspects Bruce is Batman.
 Ollie then tries to trap Bruce by inviting him to play racquetball in the morning.
 Despite being critically wounded, Bruce shows up and puts on a good enough show to throw Ollie off the correct trail.
 While driving back to meet Alfred, an exhausted Bruce crashes his car and deliriously laughs.
 He barely made it, but his mission is accomplished.
 Note that Alfred makes a strange line about Batman having been “briefly allied with Green Arrow” in the JLA.
 The past tense is what’s strange about it, since they are both currently allied in the JLA.
 Best to ignore (or reword) this one sentence.